 I firstly needed the boggage which was fine and modern but the bin was on top of the toilet; either the cleaner had forgot to put it back or they have a polterguist.

 I got a nice table at the back and logged onto fast wifi without issue.
 I ordered some breakie and took in the surroundings and fellow slurpers who were mostly successful looking and middle-class.
 Huddles of well-dressed women, either have dropped off their snotty brats or have sneaked out of their law-firms for a crafty cappuccino.
-A youngish attractive girl wearing tatty gilet glued to her phone picked at something that looked like prunes, obviously bought from M&S or somewhere, in between slurps of her coffee and screen-prodding.
+A youngish attractive girl wearing a tatty gilet picked at her nose before delving into something that looked like prunes as her friend slurped over-loudly on something frothy.

 As it’s an old building, it felt a bit different inside though typical artisan.
 There’s the usual brickwork and mirrors and a few meshy shelves with baskets.
 Wooden chairs and tables with tall chairs in the window and stools at the walls.
 A few furnishings are sold on the shelves such as cushions and candles and you can buy some of the lamps.
 A big blackboard displaying where each blend of Monmouth Coffee comes from was a dominating feature.
 There is an array of clocks on the walls too and plenty of interesting lamps drooping from the ceiling.